 - teaching about the dangers of extremism and radicalisation

-- giving pupils opportunities to show initiative and to contribute positively to the lives of those within the school and wider community by engaging in extracurricular activities and volunteering.
-Each year funds are raised for local, national and international charities such as CAFOD, St Gemma’s Hospice and The Sylvia Wright Trust.
+- giving students opportunities to show initiative and to contribute positively to the lives of those within the school and wider community by engaging in extracurricular activities and volunteering.
+Each year funds are raised for local, national and international charities such as CAFOD, St Gemma’s Hospice and The Sylvia Wright Trust

 Personal, Social, Health and Citizenship Education (PSHCE)

-The school’s programme of learning in Personal, Social, Health and Citizenship Education (PSHCE) develops our pupils’ understanding and knowledge so that they learn, as appropriate for the age of pupils:
+The school’s programme of learning in Personal, Social, Health and Citizenship Education (PSHCE) develops our students’ understanding and knowledge so that they learn, as appropriate for the age of students: